Indicia-Team/indicia-docs/developing/rest-web-services/elasticsearch.rst

 store to support reporting.
 The free, open-source version of Elasticsearch does not provide any authentication or authorisation which can be a problem for biological records data, especially if you choose to include confidential or sensitive records in your search index.
+Therefore, Indicia includes the tools required to set up proxies to your Elasticsearch server which restricts access to the data appropriately.
+The following points explain how this works:

+* Your Elasticsearch cluster is populated with all data at both full precision with a second copy of sensitive records in a "public friendly" blurred version.
+It is also populated with confidential records.
+Therefore the public should not have direct access to this cluster.
+* Elasticsearch aliases are configured with appropriate filters so that there are aliases which provide appropriate levels of access.
+E.g. a public alias which excludes the full precision versions of sensitive records and excludes all confidential records.
+* To avoid direct access, all access to the Elasticsearch cluster must be channelled via the Indicia warehouse which takes responsibility for ensuring that requests go via an alias with an appropriate level of access.
+To achieve this, at the very least the IP address of the cluster is kept secret.
+Ideally though either:
+  * The cluster is set up on the same local area network with the Indicia warehouse but only the warehouse is accessible from outside the firewall.
+  * The cluster is set up on another network (e.g. a cloud installation) and IP address blocking is used to ensure that only the warehouse and other authorised static IP addresses can access it.
-It does, however, allow indexes to be accessed via aliases which support basic filters (e.g. exclude full precision versions of sensitive records).
-The Indicia REST API can then be used to provide an authentication layer which restricts requests to the appropriate, filtered search index aliases.
+* The Indicia REST API can then be used to provide an authentication layer which restricts requests to the appropriate, filtered search index aliases.
 If the Elasticsearch server is configured to only receive requests from the Indicia warehouse server, then the Elasticsearch index can only be accessed via Indicia's warehouse REST API, limiting the chance that restricted data will be accessed inappropriately.

 Documentation on configuring an Elasticsearch index to link to your warehouse is available at https://github.com/Indicia-Team/support_files/tree/master/Elasticsearch.
 This includes